MarvinJWendt/testza/README.md

   testza.Use.Assert.NotZero(t, domain) // Assert that the domain is returned })

+// - Aliases -
+// You can use aliases to shorten the usage of testza for modules that you use often!

+var assert = testza.Use.Assert
+var stringTests = testza.Use.Mock.Strings
+// ...

 // And that's just a few examples of what you can do with Testza!
 ```